jaimejazarenoiii/portfolio-v2-simplified/index.md

 <img src="{{ '/assets/img/avatar.png' | prepend: site.baseurl }}" id="about-img">

 <div id="describe-text">
 	<p>Career wise, I'm a senior full stack engineer.
 Can write in Swift and Objective-C for iOS, Kotlin & Java for Android, Dart for flutter and Ruby for Rails.
-Doing also some devops stuffs, so 'am knowledgeable also with AWS, DigitalOcean and Microsoft Azure.</p>
+Doing also some devops stuffs, so 'am knowledgeable also of AWS, DigitalOcean and Microsoft Azure.</p>
 	<p>Personal life, I'm a family man, who loves his wife and son.
 Melophile.
 Plays basketball.</p>
 </div>